 When a driver is required to use an ELD, the safety official will transfer and review the ELD data.

 Yes.
-Drivers from Canada or Mexico driving through the U.S. must use an ELD or grandfathered AOBRD.
+Commercial vehicle drivers from Canada or Mexico driving through the U.S. must use an ELD.

 The rules about personal conveyance haven’t changed, but the miles are now recorded.

-If vehicles are allowed to be used for personal reasons, it’s up to the carrier to make sure drivers are trained and clearly understand the personal conveyance policy.
+If commercial motor vehicles are allowed to be used for personal reasons, it’s up to the carrier to make sure drivers are trained and clearly understand the personal conveyance policy.